arkitoure/PGP/council_protocol.md

 - Council members are accountable to the DAO community, with mechanisms in place for feedback and, if necessary, recall based on performance or misconduct.
 - The governance framework will be revisited regularly, allowing for adjustments and refinements to align with the DAO's growth and evolving needs.

+## Term and Removal

+- Members serve for a 24 month term, with the possibility of renewal based on performance and community trust.
+- A Member may be removed by a majority vote of the Council for failing to meet responsibilities, misconduct, or any action deemed harmful to the DAO.
+- The process for removal shall involve a 3 day review period, during which the Member in question will have the opportunity to respond to concerns raised.
+- Members can retire if they no longer wish to serve, with a 3 month grace period allowing the Council to appoint a replacing Member.

 ## Incentive System

 As the Council serves with a mission critical responsibility with the DAO there will be an fair and balanced incentive system established that values their contributions: